Jakob-Bach/AGD-Lab-2019-Task-2/README.md

 - `SplitTuningData` creates a holdout split, making sure that all entries belonging to the same base dataset go into either into train or test.
 - `CreateTuningDemoSubmission` creates a valid submission using the train median as baseline prediction.
 - `ScoreForTuningData` reads in a prediction file, does some sanity checks and then computes the MAPE regarding the ground truth.
+- `CreateTuningXgboostSubmission` uses an `xgboost` model without any hyperparameter tuning, median imputation (from `caret`) and simple feature engineering based on the expected time complexity.